karlospn/opentelemetry-metrics-demo/README.md

 ![application-diagram](https://raw.githubusercontent.com/karlospn/opentelemetry-metrics-demo/main/docs/app-otel-metrics-diagram.png)

-- The BookStore WebAPI uses the OpenTelemetry Prometheus exporter package (``OpenTelemetry.Exporter.Prometheus.AspNetCore``) which creates a ``/metrics`` endpoint for Prometheus to scrape.
+- The BookStore WebAPI uses the OpenTelemetry OTLP exporter package (``OpenTelemetry.Exporter.OpenTelemetryProtocol``) to send the metric data to the OpenTelemetry Collector.
-- The Prometheus server obtains the metrics from the API
+- The Prometheus server obtains the metric data from the OpenTelemetry Collector.
 - The Grafana server comes preconfigured with a few dashboards to visualize the OpenTelemetry metrics emitted by the BookStore WebApi.

 # **Application**